 - Ace Attorney: As Phoenix puts it, as much as Ema claims that she and Lana don't get along, Ema really idolizes her big sister.

 - Satoko of Higurashi no Naku Koro ni feels this way towards Satoshi, her older brother.
 This is because he protected Satoko from their abusive aunt for years- often taking violent blows from her so that Satoko could sleep- at great emotional and physical cost to himself.
 It was also because they were orphans living in a village that hated and ostracized them, and so for most of her childhood, Satoshi was literally the only person in the world who cared about her.

 - Strange case in ReBoot, as both brothers involved are the same person (Time Skip + System Restore = Clones).
 Little Enzo is obsessed with Big Enzo (Matrix)'s life and thinks Matrix is the best person to become when he grows up (he even asks to be called Little Matrix).
 However, Little Enzo realizes just how terrible Matrix's life was when he's asked to repeat what happened to Matrix in order to deal with Daemon.
 After that point, Little Enzo stops being obsessed with Matrix.

 - Scooter Chan has this for his brother Flip; Flip is the only one he'll take orders from and he's constantly trying to emulate him.

 - My Little Pony: Friendship Is Magic: Apple Bloom and Sweetie Belle adore their big sisters.
-So much so that when Scootaloo suggests finding the coolest person they know, they respond with "Applejack" and "Rarity" respectively.
+So much so, that when Scootaloo suggests finding the coolest pony they know, they respond with "Applejack" and "Rarity" respectively.

-- As revealed in the season 2 finale, Twilight Sparkle had this attitude towards her brother Shining Armor; she admits that when they were growing up, he was pretty much her only friend, and she's worried about them growing apart.
+- As revealed in the Season Two finale, Twilight Sparkle had this attitude towards her brother Shining Armor; she admits that when they were growing up, he was pretty much her only friend, and she's worried about them growing apart.